 Centuries later, in 1919, a Kansas City Freemason named Frank S. Land, noticed a need for a young men’s organization in the Kansas City area.
 After meeting with a local youth named Louis Lower, Land arranged a meeting with several other area youths at the Kansas City Scottish Rite building.
 With Land’s guidance and the ambition of the young men, the Order of DeMolay was born.

 Almost instantaneously, the popularity of the new Order grew and in no time at all, there were chapters in every state in the union and soon there were even chapters abroad.

 For over 80 years now, the Order of DeMolay has continued to teach it’s member’s the basic principles of life which will help prepare any young man for a good and clean manhood, and which will help them to develop a greater love and respect for their God, parents and country.

 In its history, the Order of DeMolay has boasted a strong membership and has long lists of successful and influential members.
-Many notable figures of America’s past and present were members of the Order of DeMolay, such as Walt Disney, John Wayne, Pete Rose, Neil Armstrong, John Steinbeck, Bill Clinton, Mel Blanc, Walter Cronkite and many, many others.
+Many notable figures of America’s past and present were members of the Order of DeMolay, such as Walt Disney, John Wayne, Pete Rose, John Steinbeck, Bill Clinton, Mel Blanc, Walter Cronkite and many, many others.